 There are only two possible answers.
 Either they have been marginalized by the surrounding culture or they are inferior.
-It”s the former.
+I would suggest it’s the former.

-Whatever gifts, abilities, talents and potential you find in any God-created group you find in every group and to the same extent.
-Those qualities are just as nuanced among blacks as they are anywhere.
+What I’ve learned while working shoulder to shoulder with black folks while living in the deep south and doing missionary work in a dominantly black community for over thirty-three years is this: whatever gifts, abilities, talents and potential you find in any group you find in every group and to the same extent.
+Those qualities are just as prevalent among blacks as they are anywhere.

 Slavery Gives Way To Oppression

 Blacks, of course, have done well.
 They’ve grown, developed, and extended in spite of social/cultural barriers.
-During reconstruction as many as 2000 blacks held public office from the local level all the way up to the US Senate but that success was short lived.
-They were stop short by oppressive responses (black codes) from vindictive whites.
+During reconstruction as many as 2000 blacks held public office from the local level all the way up to the US Senate but that success was short-lived.
+They were stopped short by oppressive responses (black codes) from vindictive whites.

 The fact is the Civil War ended slavery but it gave rise to many forms of ongoing abuse including lynchings, beatings, oppressions, and even lawmakers who weren’t motivated by liberty and justice for all.